sparklink-pro/GraphQLToolsBundle/docs/crud-builder.md

 ### Delete

 Generate a graphQL mutation that delete an entity.
-This mutation will expect an id as argument.
+This mutation will expect an entityTypeId as argument.
 **Default name:** '\<Type>Delete' (e.g. : 'CarDelete').
 ```gql
 mutation CarDelete($item: CarId!) {